kumaradarsh2/pathbuddy-backend/README.md

 # PathBuddy Backend

 A Node.js backend API for connecting students with mentors through a centralized matching platform.
-Originally developed for a hackathon and now being expanded as a full-stack learning project.
+This is an ongoing personal project focused on building robust backend services for mentorship management.

 ## Overview

 PathBuddy provides a RESTful API to match students with mentors based on their specific needs and manage support requests between them.
 The platform aims to streamline the mentorship process by offering intelligent matching algorithms and comprehensive request management.

+Note: This project currently focuses exclusively on backend development.
+The API is designed to be consumed by future frontend applications.

 ## Tech Stack